Like their new local floral delivery service!

 Do you like to keep fresh flowers around the house?
 Do you find that it helps you keep your home tidier?

-If you've never tried Fresh Direct before, you can click on this invite link which will give you access to a 100 discount off your first 2 orders ($50 off each).
-I'll get a $25 credit, too.
+If you've never tried Fresh Direct before, you can click on this invite link which will give you access to a $100 discount off your first 2 orders ($50 off each).
+(I'll get a $25 credit, too, but that won't affect your discount in any way.)

-first-time Fresh Direct customer coupon and save $50 on your first order!
+first-time Fresh Direct customer coupon and save $100 on your first two orders!

 Love Always Order Dessert?
 Let's connect!
 Follow me on Twitter or Pinterest, become a fan on Facebook, or sign up to receive my once-a-week e-mail updates.
 And if you ever need any entertaining or cooking advice, please don't hesitate to e-mail me.
 Thanks for reading!